LaRussell

-LaRussell Thomas (born October 6, 1994), also known mononymously as LaRussell, is an American rapper and entrepreneur.
+LaRussell Dwayne Thomas (born October 6, 1994), known mononymously as LaRussell, is an American rapper.
 Based in Vallejo, California, he is a frequent collaborator of Bay Area musicians; he also hosts concerts at The Pergola, his own venue in his backyard.

 Early life

-LaRussell Thomas was born on October 6, 1994, in Vallejo, California.
+LaRussell Dwayne Thomas was born on October 6, 1994, in Vallejo, California.
 He started rapping in the second grade.
 He never struggled in school, but did not want to attend, leading to him eventually ending up at People's Continuation High School.
 His father was his main inspiration in creating music.